What is oversupply of breastmilk?

 How breastmilk oversupply affects your baby

-Your baby may be unsettled during and after feeding, and it can be hard to know whether your baby is still hungry or is getting too much milk too fast.
+Your baby may be unsettled or distressed during and after feeding, and it can be hard to know whether they are still hungry or are getting too much milk too fast.
 Your baby may:

 - choke and splutter at the breast due to the high rate of milk flow

 - put on weight quickly

 - have excessive wind, causing unsettled, colicky behaviour

 - have a lot of urine (more than 10 wees a day)